Originally published in 2015 / Updated in 2017

 Tim from Sackwear is a cool guy if for no other reason than because he drives a remarkable, soft-top FJ45 and is a great fan of our adventure.
 But there’s more to Tim.
 He keeps on designing these fabulous Land Cruiser T-shirts and every now and then Tim is sending us some.

-Edited to add in 2017: Meanwhile we have our own series of Landcruising Adventure T-shirts.
+UPDATE in 2017: Meanwhile we have our own series of Landcruising Adventure T-shirts.
 Find them here.

 That is this year’s list.
 I hope to bring you an update every year on what kind of stuff we bring so that it might give you an idea on what is important to us and what kind of things aren’t available out there on the road.
-We love to hear what you bring with you from home.